 The Marshall Tucker Band recently opened their vaults and released Live in the U.K. 1976, a snapshot of the iconic southern rock outfit's original lineup in peak form.

 30 Years Ago: W.A.S.P.
 Trade Shock for Maturity, Sort of, on ‘The Last Command’

 W.A.S.P. broadened their approach on a number of levels with their second album.

 How Aerosmith Got Their Wings Back on ‘Done With Mirrors’

-By 1980, Kiss' album sales were off in the U.S., where the cultural winds were shifting after punk and disco.
-But demand remained brisk in other parts of the world.
+Their album sales were off in the U.S., but demand remained brisk in other parts of the world.

 Revisiting Yes’ Tantalizingly Incomplete ‘9012Live: The Solos’

-Strangely, this live EP from Yes' 90125-era lineup only includes two complete songs but is not without its charms.
+Strangely, this live EP only includes two complete songs – yet it's still not without a few charms.

 When Marshall Tucker Band Played a Benefit Show for Jimmy Carter